TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 ------------------
 Here are non-gameplay changes that were implemented in this mod

- - The GUI menu color changed from blue to red
+ - [NOTRELEVANT] The GUI menu color changed from blue to red
- - OPTIONS menu expanded (thanks to DeeZire).
+ - [IMPROVEMENT] OPTIONS menu expanded (thanks to DeeZire).
 Here is the contents:
-    > Clock display
+    > [NOTRELEVANT] Clock display
        Don't play computer games too long!
 This will note you 'what time is it' on the match without return to the desktop
-    > Anti-Aliasing setting
+    > [IMPROVEMENT] Anti-Aliasing setting
        It already describe much.
 To set the level of anti-aliasing
-    > Replay Camera settings
+    > [IMPROVEMENT] Replay Camera settings
        If the replays too annoying because it always follow the camera movement, try to turn it off here ;)
-    > Scroll Anchor settings
+    > [NOTRELEVANT] Scroll Anchor settings
        Just show/hide the mouse when scrolling the monitor
-    > Language Filter setting
+    > [IMPROVEMENT] Language Filter setting
        Turn on/off the language filter on the online
-    > Uncapped FPS on Advanced Display settings
-       Allows frame rates above 30.
+    > [IMPROVEMENT] Uncapped FPS on Advanced Display settings Allows frame rates above 30.
 This may affects game speed, so not recommended for who didn't understand it

- - You can quick access the Worldbuilder from the game main menu.
+ - [NOTRELEVANT] You can quick access the Worldbuilder from the game main menu.
 If you run the Worldbuilder from here, you can use this mod features in the Worldbuilder (see the Worldbuilder section below).
 (Warning: A lot of RAM memory required)
- - Quick access to LAN Multiplayer Lobby from the main menu.
+ - [NOTRELEVANT] Quick access to LAN Multiplayer Lobby from the main menu.
 Since the Generals Online pretty much defunct, the Multiplayer button on the main menu moves you directly to LAN Multiplayer Lobby instead to the sub-menu.
- - Improved visual effects.
+ - [MAYBE] Improved visual effects.
 Such as firestorm, toxin explosion, etc. have better appearance, including cameos and models!
- - Improved audio effects.
+ - [MAYBE] Improved audio effects.
 Some units get new voices, also new EVA voices that never heared before!
 You will never hear the shouting Ranger/Rebel/RedGuard again.
- - Better commandset order/listing.
+ - [NOTRELEVANT] Better commandset order/listing.
 The build list from factories sorted from the lowest tier units.
- - More detailed command button description, especially some units that only have "Strong vs. and Weak vs." description.
+ - [MAYBE] More detailed command button description, especially some units that only have "Strong vs. and Weak vs." description.
- - Generals Power shortcut button positions fixed.
+ - [IMPROVEMENT] Generals Power shortcut button positions fixed.
 They are now in the right positions and not pass over the button borders on the bar.
- - New build cursor.
+ - [MAYBE] New build cursor.
 You can see it when you want to place buildings
- - NEW MUSIC TRACK for USA!
+ - [NOTRELEVANT] NEW MUSIC TRACK for USA!
 "Main Menu Theme Metal Remix" by "Bill Brown"
- - Unique icons for each subfaction will be shown in the scoreboard instead the base faction logo icon.
+ - [IMPROVEMENT] Unique icons for each subfaction will be shown in the scoreboard instead the base faction logo icon.
- - Added new fancy scrolling animation for the command bar GUI, similar to what you saw in the Generals alpha build videos!
+ - [MAYBE] Added new fancy scrolling animation for the command bar GUI, similar to what you saw in the Generals alpha build videos!
- - Removed the map limit on Skirmish and Network map selection.
+ - [IMPROVEMENT] Removed the map limit on Skirmish and Network map selection.
 Now if you have hundreds of maps saved in your computer they all can be displayed in the map selection menu.
- - Fixed the Officers Club Honor medal that placed at a quite odd place (if you managed to unlock it)
+ - [IMPROVEMENT] Fixed the Officers Club Honor medal that placed at a quite odd place (if you managed to unlock it)
  - Added Supporter Honor medal as a token of gratitude for using this mod. :)